Q: Why does Des Moines need a skatepark?

 Q: What will the skatepark be like?

-- The skatepark will be one of the largest in the United States with 65,000 square feet of skate-able surface.
+- The skatepark will be the largest in the United States with 88,000 square feet of skate-able surface.
 The skatepark has been designed to be challenging for all levels of skaters – from beginning skaters to advanced and even professional skaters.

 - California Skateparks, respected and renowned for skatepark design, has created the plans for the Lauridsen Skatepark.